churchers/vm-bhyve/TEMPLATES.md

 This file lists guests that have been tested and shows the configuration options used to allow the installer and guest to boot.
 The goal is to build up a list of configurations that people can use in their own templates.
+In the majority of cases, guests have been tested using their default install options.

 If you have successfully used a guest operating system not already listed here, please let me know so the list can be updated.